andrewt0301/hse-acos-course/docs/part2os/final_test.md

    * What is a system call?

 2. Processes and threads.
-   * Give definions of process and thread.
+   * Give definitions of process and thread.
    * What is the difference between them?
    * What inter-process communication mechanisms do you know?
    * What synchronization mechanisms do you now?